salman7636/Clinical-Notes-Classification/README.md

  # Dataset Description:
-The dataset consists of text-based clinical notes collected from synthetic/public medical sources.
-Each record contains:
-	•	Text: Clinical note written by a healthcare professional
-	•	Label: Category of the clinical note
-Categories:
-	•	Diagnosis
-	•	Prescription
-	•	Lab Report
-	•	Progress Notes
+The dataset used for this project is a synthetic clinical notes dataset created for academic purposes.
+It contains clinical text records and their corresponding labels for classification.

+File name: clinical_notes_dl.csv

+Format: CSV

+Type: Text-based clinical notes

-	•	Discharge Summary
+Classes: Diagnosis, Prescription, Lab Report, Progress Notes, Discharge Summary

-The dataset is stored in CSV format and is preprocessed before training.
+The dataset is included in the GitHub repository since the file size is small.
+All data was preprocessed before training the deep learning model

 # Methodology/Approach